oracle/docker-images/OracleWebLogic/samples/1213-domain/README.md

 Example of Image with WLS Domain
 ================================

-You can build this image with a simple '$ docker build -t mywlsimage .' command.

-To run a single host cluster, you can use these two commands:

-1. Create the AdminServer
+This Dockerfile extends the Oracle WebLogic image by creating a sample empty domain.

+Util scripts are copied into the image enabling users to plug NodeManager automatically into the AdminServer running on another container.

+# How to build and run
+First make sure you have built **oracle/weblogic:12.1.3-dev**.
+Now to build this sample, run:

+        $ docker build -t 1213-domain .

+To start the Admin Server, run:

-        # docker run --name wlsadmin -d mywlsimage startWebLogic.sh
+        $ docker run -d --name wlsadmin --hostname wlsadmin -p 8001:8001 1213-domain

-2. Create a containerized Machine with a Managed Server
+To start a Managed Server to self-register with the Admin Server above, run:

-        # docker run --link wlsadmin:wlsadmin -d mywlsimage createServer.sh
+        $ docker run -d --link wlsadmin:wlsadmin -p 7001:7001 1213-domain createServer.sh

-3. Call commnad on (2) multiple times for more servers

-4. Access the WebLogic Admin Console on the AdminServer container (port 8001) and create a cluster